-- Inmates in Administrative Segregation for non-disciplinary reasons, designated Privilege Group B, are allowed one phone call per week (previously one per month; Privilege Group A are normally allowed one call per week)
+- People in Administrative Segregation for non-disciplinary reasons, designated Privilege Group B, are allowed one phone call per week (previously one per month; Privilege Group A are normally allowed one call per week)

 - People on “C”Status are allowed one call every two weeks

-- All other inmates in restricted housing are allowed to make one phone call once every two weeks (previously no phone calls permitted)
+- All others in restricted housing are allowed to make one phone call once every two weeks (previously no phone calls permitted)

 - Reception Center inmates will be provided one phone call per week (previously one call within first seven days and one per month after)

 - Inmates in Psychiatric Inpatient Program settings will be allowed one call per week unless they are prohibited by the Interdisciplinary Treatment Team (with documented clinical justification).

 CDCR partnered with inmate telephone network provider GTL each month.

 CDCR’s electronic messaging provider for the incarcerated population, JPay, is providing reduced-priced emails to those incarcerated at the pilot institutions and free emails for those who cannot afford it.
 The five pilot sites that currently have the technology include: High Desert State Prison, Kern Valley State Prison, California Institution for Women, Central California Women’s Facility, and Substance Abuse Treatment Facility.
 At some of these institutions, only certain yards currently have this technology.
 Details will be provided to the incarcerated population at the institutions.